Glossary

 Interactive Features

-- Clickable Diagram: Click any component to learn more
+- Section-Specific Diagrams: Click any component to open detailed explanations

 - Attention Demo: Visualize how tokens attend to each other